vvvvalvalval/val-on-programming/resources/templates/md/posts/2016-01-03-architecture-datomic-branching-reality.md

 This notion of forking is interesting, and applicable to other objects than Datomic connections.
 For example, immutable data structures and simple mutable interfaces (e.g HTTP session stores) can be forked too.

-Which brings us to the main point: if the universes of your application have Datomic as their main data store, then you can *fork* these universes.
+Which brings us to the main point: **if the universes of your application have Datomic as their main data store, then you can *fork* these universes**.

 *Forking* a universe is making a local 'copy' of a universal which behaves exactly as the original one, in which you can mess around without affecting the original one.